 If You Don’t Qualify

-If you don't qualify for an unsecured loan, you might be able to apply for a secured loan.
-To get one of these, you have to pledge a particular asset that the lender can seize if you don't pay back the loan.
-Cars, savings accounts, and CD's (Certificates of Deposit, not Compact Discs) are common examples of collateral for secured loans.
+If you don’t qualify for an unsecured loan due to bad credit or lackluster bank statements, you might be able to apply for a secured loan.
+To get one of these, you have to pledge a particular asset that the lender can seize if you don’t pay back the loan.
+Cars, savings accounts, and CDs (Certificates of Deposit, not Compact Discs) are common examples of collateral for secured loans.
+Emergency loans for poor credit can also be a viable option if your back is up against the wall and you’re looking for a quick solution.

 2. A Variable-Rate Loan

-As its name implies, a variable rate loan includes an interest rate that is subject to change.
-These loans usually offer lower initial interest rates than fixed-rate options, but that is because you agree to carry the burden if interest rates rise.
-The risk tends to be greater the longer you have the loan, so a variable rate loan might be ideal if you plan to pay off the loan quickly.
+As its name implies, a variable-rate loan, unlike payday loans, includes an interest rate that is subject to change.
+These loans usually offer lower initial interest rates to sole proprietors than fixed-rate options, but that is because you agree to carry the burden if interest rates rise.
+The risk tends to be greater the longer you have the loan, so a variable-rate loan might be ideal if you plan to pay off the loan quickly.

 When It Works

-Variable-rate loans can be great for you as a contractor if you get lump sum payments irregularly, as long as you have a stable financial cushion.
-That way, if interest rates rise and you need to pay back the loan quickly, you don't have to wait until your next check comes in.
+Variable-rate loans can be great for contractors looking for personal loans if they get lump-sum payments irregularly as their net income, as long as they have a stable financial cushion.
+That way, if interest rates rise and they need to pay back the loan quickly, they don’t have to wait until their next check comes in.

 3. A Personal Line of Credit